Smile first

 interests.
 This summer these sisters will have plenty

-of occasions to experience the kind of time that will
+experience the kind of time that will

 create warm memories of a great summer when